Janet, born in the 1970s

 All the above names are fictional, but the stories are not.

 How money affects life in China

 For many Chinese people, money is a relatively new thing, yet one that feels extremely feeble, as if it can disappear at any time.
+Relatively new, as in a few decades, not many decades.
 And even though money has arrived in China (over 30 years of double digits GDP growth), and even though people sometimes change, they don’t suddenly grow different people who pick up painting, or start writing poetry to find meaning in life.

 As a foreigner, it can be weird to see fanaticism by which Chinese people splurge their money on Gucci bags and Prada shoes, the importance of showing others they have made it (it matters less to their pride whether it’s their own earned-money, or whether it’s their parents’ money being spent).
 But it’s even weirder to see how money is factored into so many decisions, even relationships.
 Not owning a house, a car, or having a high-income job will drastically lower your chances of dating successfully.